-The current economic conditions include a higher inflationary outlook driven by COVID-19, supply chain issues and the Russia / Ukraine conflict.
-The impact of higher inflation has been considered within actuarial calculations
+The current economic conditions include a higher inflationary outlook.
+The impact of this inflation has been considered within actuarial calculations.

 Financial risk management

 The Company has adopted prudent practices to manage financial risk and to ensure they can meet obligations as they fall due across a wide range of operating circumstances.
 The Company was well placed heading into the market dislocation following the COVID-19 pandemic and has continued to maintain solvency metrics comfortably above regulatory minimums.